eivibro/HoG-Micro-Case/README.md

 # HoG-Micro-Case
-Parametric case for the Hand of God Micro grip training device.
+Parametric FreeCAD case for the Hand of God Micro grip training device.

 Work in progress.